SuleimanFarah/sunpy/GSOC/GSoC-2015-Ideas-Page.md

 such as X-ray and in-situ observations (magnetic field and solar wind propecties near the spacecraft) would also be very useful.

+Read more about the data format, archive and visualisation examples in [[the project's page|GSoC-2015-SEPproject]]

 ### Lightcurve Refactor